-trict" or a "bad ad-dress" in Hollywood, unless it happens to be next door to a saxophone.
+trict" or a "bad address" in Hollywood, unless it happens to be next door to a saxophone.

-YOU can live any way you please and nobody bothers about your private life if you keep it pri-vate.
+YOU can live any way you please and nobody bothers about your private life if you keep it private.
 Conrad Nagel ushers every Sunday in the Christian Science church.
 That's his business.
 Another star drinks a pint of cognac every morning before he can arise.
 That's his business.
-There are more interesting and unusual people there than in any other spot the world over.